eugnsp/blog/12_2022_reduction.md

 Definitions
 -----------

 For the sake of this post let's assume the following narrow definitions: a _function_ is a map from scalars into scalars, a _functional_ is a map from functions into scalars.
-Here is a trivial example of a functional, which I'll use below for illustration purposes:
+Here are simple examples of functionals, which I'll use below for illustration purposes:
 ```cpp
 auto at = [](auto fn) {
     return fn(10);